 - Other designations: NGC 7293, C63

-Also known as the Eye of God, no doubt because it looks like a celestial eye, the Helix Nebula is not only one of closest planetary nebula to Earth, being only about 700 light years away, it is also one of largest, spanning about 2.5 light years.
-While binocular views of the Helix nebula will reveal a distinct, bright patch of light, small scopes of 5-inch aperture and larger will reveal a conspicuous, dark centre “punctuated” by the remains of the progenitor star
+Also known as the Eye of God, no doubt because it looks like a celestial eye, the Helix Nebula is not only one of the closest planetary nebula to Earth, being only about 700 light years away, it is also one of largest, spanning about 2.5 light years.
+While binocular views of the Helix Nebula will reveal a distinct, bright patch of light, small scopes of 5-inch aperture and larger will reveal a conspicuous, dark center “punctuated” by the remains of the progenitor star

 - Constellation: Cepheus